leetreveil/pys3upload/README.rst

             key: the name of the key to create in the s3 bucket
             progress_cb: will be called with (part_no, uploaded, total) each time a progress update is available.
-            parallelism: the number of threads to use while uploading.
+            threads: the number of threads to use while uploading.
             replace: will replace the key in s3 if set to true.
 (Default is false)
             secure: use ssl when talking to s3.
 (Default is true)
     '''